UPDATE for 2022: Note that due to coronavirus, festivals can be canceled or scaled back. Check before you go.

 Shiga has a good number of float festivals, but one of the grandest ones in spring is the Hino Matsuri.
 It’s grand because they have as many as 16 ornate floats with large wooden wheels that they pull through the main streets of Hino town.
 Each float belongs to a specific neighborhood in Hino and they are decorated with elaborate tapestries, paper lanterns, and a homemade paper sculpture on the roof that changes every year.
 They also have side attractions like a portable shrine procession and ceremonies featuring a sacred dance.
 From the morning, the floats are pulled along the streets to gather at Umamioka Watamuki Shrine, the center of the action.
 They play festival music and show off their floats.
 If you have time, you should also visit Shakunage Gorge, famous for rhododendron growing in a scenic gorge.
 There are lovely nature walking paths.
 Buses run from Hino Station.
 My video | Google Map

-5. Higashi-Omi Giant Kite Festival (formerly Yokaichi Giant Kite Festival) (Odako Matsuri), Higashi-Omi, last Sun. in May. *Update: Due to a tragic kite crash in May 2015, the Odako Matsuri kite festival will be cancelled this year in May 2016.
+5. Higashi-Omi Giant Kite Festival (formerly Yokaichi Giant Kite Festival) (Odako Matsuri), Higashi-Omi, last Sun. in May. *Update: Due to a tragic kite crash in May 2015, the Odako Matsuri kite festival has been suspended from May 2016.

 The giant kite, made of washi paper and a bamboo frame, measures about 13 meters by 12 meters (size of 100 tatami mats) and weighs 700 kg.
 It is a work of art with a distinct shape, cutouts, and paint job featuring a traditional design of a large kanji character and twin animals.
 The design is selected from entries from the public and a new giant kite with a new design is made every three years.
 The public is also invited to help build the new kite every three years during the summer.
 On the festival day, the kite is flown on a riverbank a few times.
 It usually doesn’t stay aloft for very long unless there are strong winds.
 It can even crash so they clear the whole area whenever they fly the kite.
 You can also sign up to pull the kite.
 I did it once and they run at full speed.
 Kind of scary because if you trip and fall, you might get trampled.
 From 2013, the festival site shifted to the Fureai Undo Park in Notogawa.
 Free shuttle buses will run from Notogawa Station.
 After (or before) the festival, be sure to check out the Odako Kaikan Giant Kite museum.
 Shuttle buses run to the museum.
 My video | Google Map